mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

 published: true
 ---

 Welcome — I’m glad you’ve found your way here.
 I don’t know exactly what brought you to my page: perhaps curiosity, research, or chance.
-Whatever the reason, I invite you to explore my work publications.
+Whatever the reason, I invite you to explore my publications.
 You may discover ideas that connect with your own journey — or spark new ones.
 I am always open to new opportunities.
 If you see potential for us to work together, I’d be delighted to hear from you.

 ---